dylankb/what-i-know-js/README.md

 funcs[3](); // 5
 ```

-The problem is there's only one `i` in the outer scope that was closed over.
+The problem is there is only one `i` in the outer scope that was closed over.

 If you use `for (let i = 0; i < 5; i++) {`, let declares an `i` not just for the for loop itself, but it redeclares a new `i` for each iteration of the loop.
-That means that closures created inside the loop iteration close over those per-iteration variables the way you'd expect.[^1]
+That means that closures created inside the loop iteration close over those per-iteration variables the way you wouldd expect.[^1]

-The `for` shorthand can obscure some of this, but here's an equivalent to a `let` in a `for` header.
+The `for` shorthand can obscure some of this, but here is an equivalent to a `let` in a `for` header.

 ```js
 var funcs = [];